lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 .. note::
-   If you accidentally close the FileBrowser window and want to reopen it, just go to Sessions page and click the FileBrowser application icon of the FileBrowser compute session.
+   If you accidentally close the FileBrowser window and want to reopen it, just go to Sessions page and click the FileBrowser application button of the FileBrowser compute session.

    .. image:: app_dialog_with_filebrowser.png